d-carrigg/BinWips/ReadMe.md

 Import-Module ./BinWips/src/Modules/BinWips
 ```

-## Troubleshoting
+## Troubleshooting

 ### Error: DllNotFound_Linux, objwriter, objwriter.so

 This error can occur if libc++-dev is not installed.
-To install it run:
+To install it, run:

 ```bash
 sudo apt install libc++-dev